 Once it’s saved to your computer as a digital image, open it in Photoshop.
 Crop as much of the white background as you can.
 Then you’ll need to use the magic wand tool to select the written signature.
 After doing so, hit Edit > Define Brush Preset, and give it a name.

-What you’ve done is created a new brush that allows you to stamp your signature on images with one click.
+You’ve created a new brush that allows you to stamp your signature on images with one click.
 You’ll be able to use this for any images and documents you need to sign in the future.

 - High image quality